 Medical marijuana dispensaries often sell a variety of edibles, meaning food that contains THC.
 You might find the following options: brownies, cookies, popcorn, crackers, gummy bears, chocolate bars and several other varieties.

-Pros: long-lasting relief, good alternative to inhaling the medicine, tastes good, precise dosage
+Long-lasting relief, good alternative to inhaling the medicine, tastes good, precise dosage

-Cons: can take a long time to go into effect, can be dangerous to have around children and pets, feels different than smoking
+Can take a long time to go into effect, can be dangerous to have around children and pets, feels different than smoking

 Medical Marijuana Tinctures